The summit catapults the world forward into the crucial year of curbing heat | ExBulletin

 Climate scientist Zeke Hausfather, who heads climate affairs at the Breakthrough Institute, was more optimistic: Id say it takes us about halfway (say, 50 miles) to where we need to go from Glasgow.

-Nate Hultman, director of the University of Maryland Center for Global Sustainability, was even more optimistic: This has ended up being an international critical moment that provided a strong boost. … We were now, I say Id, about 70 miles to Glasgow.
+Nate Hultman, director of the University of Maryland Center for Global Sustainability, was even more optimistic: This has ended up being an international critical moment that provided a strong boost.
+Say We were now, I say Id, about 70 miles towards Glasgow.

 For his part, Kerry concluded the climate summit by saying that countries representing more than half of world economic output are committed to a path that would achieve Paris’ goal of limiting warming to 1.5 degrees Celsius (2.7 degrees Fahrenheit) that from pre-industrial times.
 Beyond this level, environmental problems worsen significantly, with potentially dangerous points, scientists say.
 The world is already warming 1.2 degrees Celsius (2.2 degrees Fahrenheit).